-- Biscuit crumbs can be made in a food processor or by using a zip bag and rolling pin.
-Mix crumbs with warm but not hot butter and a pinch of salt until it comes together
+- Biscuit/cookie crumbs can be made in a food processor or by placing the crackers into a zip bag and using a rolling pin to crush them.

-- Measure your ingredients with a Digital scale for accuracy
+- Measure your ingredients with a Digital scale for accuracy.

-- Do not skip the salt, it will balance the flavors
+- Do not skip the salt; it will balance the flavors.

-- Use good quality 82% unsalted butter
+- Use good quality 82% unsalted butter (European style)

-- While preparing the crust, make sure that you press the crumbs firmly and evenly into the side and the bottom of your cake ring
+- While preparing the crust, make sure that you press the crumbs firmly and evenly into the side and the bottom of your cake ring.

 - Respect the chilling time.
-Chilling time is needed for the crust (butter) to set
+Chilling time is needed for the crust (butter) to set.